 Duncan, Jane and son John moved to Breval, or Bravehill as it was called in the census of 1901.
 Jane’s twin sister Margaret was fifty-two years old when she married ploughman William Sabiston, Brigsend, Westness, who was also born in 1845, the son of William Sabiston and Jane Louttit.
 The wedding ceremony, held at Clumpy on March 24th 1899, was performed by the Rev Alexander Spark and witnessed by William Grieve and Maggie Ann McLean.

 The Harcus family were the final residents of Clumpy.
 Born in 1894 John Harcus was the son of Angus and Jessie Harcus of New Glen, Westray.
 A gunner in the Siege Artillery based at Catterick, Yorkshire, he was 23 years of age when he married 21-year-old housemaid Helen Craigie at Balfour Cottage, Shapinsay, on March 22nd 1918.
 Helen was the daughter of James Craigie and Helen Louttit, and was living at Breck, Rousay, at the time.
 The ceremony was performed by the Reverend Granville Cuthbert Hepburn Ramage, the United Free Church minister in Shapinsay, and witnessed by James Craigie and Mary Harcus.
-John and Helen had four children: John Angus, who was born on New Year’s Day 1918; Helen Craigie (known as Nellie) in 1920; Angus, in 1923, and James, who was born in 1928.
+John and Helen had four children: Helen Craigie (known as Nellie) was born in Westray in 1920.
+The family then moved across the firth to Rousay, where three sons were born - Angus, in 1922, John, in 1924, and James, who was born in 1930.

 John Harcus and Helen Craigie on their wedding day

 March 22nd 1918

 Helen, or Ella as she was known, with Nellie, and baby Angus